sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 ## Installation

-> NOTE: We recently launched beta support for deploying Sourcegraph with Helm chart.
-[Give it a try](./helm.md)! 🎉

 Before you get started, we recommend [learning about how Sourcegraph with Kubernetes works](#about).

 Additionally, we recommend reading the [configuration guide](configure.md#getting-started), ensuring you have prepared the items below so that you're ready to start your installation: